khalp/pose-matching/README.md

 ![Screenshot showing the end of the timer countdown](screenshots/timer_countdown.png)

-3. At the end of the countdown, the reference image and camera view are both analyzed with a pose-detecting library.
+3. At the end of the countdown, the reference image and camera view are both analyzed with a pose-detecting library, specifically [Google's ML Kit](https://developers.google.com/ml-kit/vision/pose-detection/android).
 This library generates two skeletons with landmarks representing various joints.
 4. The angles of the four main joints (elbows, shoulders, hips, and knees) are compared, and the angle differences are used to calculate a score out of 100.
 5. Depending on how many reference images were selected, the user can then continue on to the next image in the sequence or view their final score and start a new game session.
 If a sequence of images was used to play, the final score is calculated by taking the average of the scores.